 - The Enabling Mark recipients may be invited to a platform or event to recognise their achievements.

-Applications are open throughout the year, starting from October 2020.
-Applications may take up to 12 weeks from the closing date to be processed.
-Applications submitted by 23 April 2021 will be considered for the Enabling Mark Awards 2021.
+Applications are open throughout the year and may take up to 12 weeks from the closing date to be processed.

 Assessment and Consultation Fees